ikramzaidan/ikramzaidan/README.md

 - 👋 Hi, I’m @ikramzaidan
 - 👀 I’m interested in YOU
-- 🌱 I’m currently learning PHP and Python
+- 🌱 I’m currently learning Golang
-- 📫 you can find me on instagram @ikramzaidan or twitter @ikramzaidann
+- 📫 you can find me on instagram

 <!---
 ikramzaidan/ikramzaidan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.